Skip to main content

 • You export a list of customers who had a good experience (or didn’t have a very obvious bad experience).

-• Upload the .csv file to TrustPilot’s backend once a week or month
+• Upload the .csv file to TrustPilot’s backend as often as you like – once a week or month

 • TrustPilot sends verified invites on your behalf